Outside Evaluation of Our CSR

 Areas in which DENSO should make further efforts while evaluating the progress of its initiatives

 - In terms of improving customer satisfaction, I commend DENSO for gradually opening independent service sites in Southeast Asian countries and for promoting business operations that respond to local market characteristics and the development of human resources.
-At the same time, I will maintain my expectations that DENSO moves forward with improvements in fuel efficiency during car use, primarily by leveraging service centers in emerging countries, as well as with reductions to its environmental footprint, such as through fluorocarbon recovery, and improvements in safety.
+At the same time, I maintain expectations that DENSO will move forward with improvements in fuel efficiency during car use, primarily by leveraging service centers in emerging countries, as well as with reductions to its environmental footprint, such as through fluorocarbon recovery, and improvements in safety.
 Domestically, I expect DENSO to continue to analyze trends in customer inquiries and move forward with efforts to disclose information more effectively and provide customer support.

-- As for DENSO's social contribution activities for international and local communities, I give DENSO high marks for the diverse and trailblazing initiatives that it is undertaking.
-These initiatives include the Compassionate Point System, in which nearly half of the Company's directors and employees participate, support for persons with disabilities through the Wheelchairs and Friendship Center of Asia and other means, as well as the promotion of traffic safety awareness.
+- As for DENSO’s social contribution activities for international and local communities, I give DENSO high marks for the diverse and trailblazing initiatives that it is undertaking.
+These initiatives include the Compassionate Point System, in which nearly half of the Company’s directors and employees participate, support for persons with disabilities and adaptive sports through the Wheelchairs and Friendship Center of Asia and other means, as well as the promotion of traffic safety awareness.
 At the same time, I hope that employees of the Group worldwide take action in their respective communities to act as traffic safety instructors.
 I also sincerely hope that DENSO leverages its services and strengths to their full potential in such ways as creating regional traffic safety maps and curriculums for the development of human resources.
 In addition, I continue to strongly encourage DENSO to promote efforts aimed at creating a society with zero traffic accidents and provide support for recovery efforts in disaster-stricken areas.

 Expectations for the advancement of DENSO’s initiatives as a global company